thameemk/thameemk/README.md

 ### Hi there 👋
-I'm Thameem, a passionate IoT developer and programmer.
+I'm Thameem, a passionate developer and programmer.

 I'm' pursuing my undergraduation in Electronics and communication engineering at TKM College of Engineering.